 - When you press in on the outside of the hip

-- Gets worse during activities such as getting up from a deep chair or getting out of a car
+- Worsening during activities such as getting up from a deep chair or exiting a car

 - Walking up stairs

-- Injury to the point of the hip: Falling, bumping or lying on one side for an extended period of time
+- Injury to the point of the hip: falling, bumping, or lying on one side for an extended period

 - Overuse or injury